Hải Dương province: Media, culture, and entertainment

 At present, Hải Dương has one provincial newspaper, publishing daily, weekend, and monthly editions.
 There are additional magazines published by different departments of the province in related fields.
 E-newspapers such as at www.haiduong.gov.vn and www.truyenhinhhaiduong.com.vn have made it easier to get information about the province than ever before.

 Hải Dương Provincial People's Voice and Television Broadcasting Center is known as one of the most developed in the northern region.
 Cable TV networks have also been installed, providing customers with more than 40 international channels.

-Hải Dương is famous for being a "sacred land with pre-eminent people" with hundreds of well-known historical, cultural relics and scenic beauty areas such as Côn Sơn - Kiếp Bạc, Nguyễn Trãi Temple and Chi Lăng Nam Storks island.
+Hải Dương is known for hundreds of well-known historical, cultural relics and scenic areas such as Côn Sơn - Kiếp Bạc, Nguyễn Trãi Temple and Chi Lăng Nam Storks island.
 The province is also a place of many traditional handicraft villages with well-known products for centuries.
 Cultural festivals are organized annually during spring and autumn, attracting visitors from all over the nation.

-Hải Dương has over 100 hotels ranging from 2 stars to 4 stars and many are motels or guest-houses.
+Hải Dương had over 100 hotels ranging from 2 stars to 4 stars and many are motels or guest-houses.
 Restaurants serving traditional food can be found on almost every street in the city center, but visitors may also enjoy foreign cuisines at specialty restaurants around Bạch Đằng Lake.
-International restaurants are getting more popular and choices expanding, and you may find Chinese, Korean, and Japanese restaurants here.